 Patients and visitors

-At all Health Directorate facilities, visitors must refrain from smoking or smoke only in designated outdoor smoking areas.
+At all ACT Health facilities, visitors must refrain from smoking or smoke only in designated outdoor smoking areas.
 Staff will inform you where these are located.

 If you're a patient coming into hospital and you smoke, take up our offer of nicotine replacement therapy (NRT) to help you not to smoke during your hospital stay.
 This will reduce any withdrawal symptoms such as cravings, irritability and anxiety.